 - Without nicotine

-Because vaping toxicity is still a relatively new phenomenon, researchers are still looking into the effects.
+Because vaping toxicity is still a relatively new phenomenon, researchers are still looking into the adverse effects.
 However, we do know that vape juices contain chemicals that are harmful to birds.
 The fumes can be inhaled and swallowed, affecting parrots even from a distance.

 - Ultrafine particles that are inhaled deep into the lungs